Virtual-Coffee/virtualcoffee.io/CONTRIBUTING.md

 ### Creating A Pull Request

-> ⚠️ **Heads up!** If you'd like to make a Pull Request, please make sure you've created an issue (or a discussion board post) first, and **that you've been assigned to the issue**.
+> ⚠️ **Heads up!** If you'd like to make a pull request, please make sure you've created an issue (or a discussion board post) first, and **that you've been assigned to the issue**.
 This allows the maintainer team to provide guidance and prioritize tasks — otherwise you may run the risk of spending time on something that doesn't end up getting accepted for various reasons.

 We appreciate everyone’s efforts, and want to ensure that our communication is clear and open as much as possible.
 We strongly encourage communication and clarity before doing work.

 Once you've been assigned the issue, you have two options.

-**The first option** is using the GitHub interface to fork the repo, making an edit right here in the GitHub client, and then submit a Pull Request (no code or terminals or IDE required).
+**The first option** is using the GitHub interface to fork the repo, making an edit right here in the GitHub client, and then submit a pull request (no code or terminals or IDE required).
 [This guide](https://guides.github.com/activities/hello-world/) shows just how to do that for a small personal repo.
 You would simply replace the step of creating a new repository to just navigating to this one and forking that instead.
 This is a great idea if you simply plan to add to or edit one of the markdown files we use for documentation in this project.

 **The second option** is go the traditional route of forking the repo, creating a local copy of that fork, and working on your changes that way.
 This is also the only way to go if this project expands to include an associated application.
 For that we recommend [this guide](https://www.dataschool.io/how-to-contribute-on-github/).